danielearwicker/bidi-mobx/notes.md

 But in an interactive UI, the user sends signals to the UI, working with the outermost layer that they can see.
 In other words, if you’ve transformed the data into view state, the user is directly manipulating the view state, which then needs to be translated back into model state.

-“Oh no,” you cry, instinctively.
-“I create actions that manipulate the underlying model state directly.
-It’s fine.”
+"Oh no," you cry, instinctively.
+"I create actions that manipulate the underlying model state directly.
+It’s fine."

 No, you don’t - or if you do, it's because you happen to be encountering only easy problems.
 To make this absolutely clear, let’s consider the actual distinction between model and view.